 This is an idea shared by Caroline Liu.
 Here’s how it works.
 Create an “optional calendar” with items that aren’t mandatory.
 For example, a networking event you’re on the fence about attending.
 If your schedule opens up, you can attend the event.
-If not, you don’t feel committed because it wasn’t in your master calendar for 2023.
+If not, you don’t feel committed because it wasn’t in your master calendar.

 95. Book your calendar well in advance.

 “Plan as much as you can a year in advance and stick to it,” recommends “Shark Tank” star and Herjavec Group CEO Robert Herjavec.
 For example, when his children were younger, Herjavec would sit down with his assistant and children’s counselor every September to go over every holiday and event they had off.

 “Because of that, I never missed a swim meet.
 I never missed a school play.
 I never missed anything,” he told Entrepreneur.
 “I’d fly from L.A. back to Toronto to be with my kids for one day.
 That’s the great thing about having your own business — the freedom to control your schedule and to do with it what you want.”

 Don’t automatically assume that the deleted entries in your calendar don’t serve a purpose.
 They could still be used to help you create your schedule for the next month or year.
 Hold onto your existing calendar items until no longer needed.
 And, if accidentally deleted, you can always go into your settings and restore them.